AlexsLemonade/refinebio-py/docs/cli.rst

 You can start using the CLI to download Compendia after you set up and activate a Token.

+See :ref:`Using the CLI/Setting up Tokens` for information on setting up Tokens using the CLI.

-See :ref:`Quickstart/Setting up Tokens` for a tutorial on setting up a Token.
+Or you can go to :ref:`Quickstart/Setting up Tokens` for a tutorial on setting up a Token using python.

 pyrefinebio provides the CLI command `download-compendium` for downloading Compendium results.
 It will automatically search for Compendia based on organisms and download the results.